Multifractal critical phase driven by coupling quasiperiodic systems to electromagnetic cavities: Results

 Let us now discuss how the photon frequency changes the shape of the phase diagram.
-Figure \ref{Fig:Fig6} exhibits the behavior of $\overline{\text{IPR}}$ and $\text{IPR}_{min}$ for fixed $\omega_{0} = 2$ and $\gamma = 0.1$.
-While $\overline{\text{IPR}}$ is pushed to smaller values of $g_{AA}$ (similarly to the previous case), $\text{IPR}_{min}$ is pushed to larger values of $g_{AA}$, thus significantly expanding the intermediate region.
-Analyses for other values of $\gamma$ lead to the phase diagram presented in Fig.\,\ref{Fig:Fig7}(b), from which we see that the range of the intermediate region is broader than for $\omega_{0}=1$.
-At this point, it is worth mentioning that if $\hbar \omega_{0} \gg W$, with $W = 4t$ being the bare electron bandwidth, the absorption or emission of photons becomes unlikely, thus decreasing the intermediate region.
+Figure \ref{Fig:Fig6} exhibits the behavior of $\overline{\text{IPR}}$, $\text{IPR}_{\rm typ}$ and $\text{IPR}_{min}$ for fixed $\omega_{0} = 2$ and $\gamma = 0.1$.
+While $\overline{\text{IPR}}$ and $\text{IPR}_{\rm typ}$ are pushed to smaller values of $g_{AA}$ (similarly to the previous case), $\text{IPR}_{min}$ is pushed to larger values of $g_{AA}$, thus expanding the intermediate region.
+Analyses for other values of $\gamma$ lead to the phase diagram presented in Fig.\,\ref{Fig:Fig7}\,(b), from which we see that the range of the intermediate region is broader than for $\omega_{0}=1$.
+We recall that increasing the value of $\omega_0$ effectively connects high-energy states within the subspace of a given $n = n_0$ photons to low-energy states in subspaces with $n > n_0$ photons.
+In particular, when $\hbar \omega_0 < W$, where $W = 4t$ is the bare electronic bandwidth, energy levels from different photon-number subspaces become degenerate, and non-perturbative corrections become relevant, especially at large values of the coupling parameter $\gamma$.
+Since certain physical quantities -- such as the fractal dimension \cite{Evangelou2000} and diffusion coefficient \cite{Sutradhar2019} -- depend on the energy of the corresponding undressed states, this coupling between high and low-energy states can lead to significant changes, such as the broadening of the intermediate region.
+In other words, when degeneracies exist within the photon-number subspaces, a higher-energy photon kick can effectively overcome the system's tendency to become trapped (for some eigenstates), with the electron only localizing at a larger values of $g_{AA}$.
+On the other hand, if $\hbar \omega_{0} \gg W$, the absorption or emission of photons becomes unlikely, with corrections being perturbative, thus decreasing the size of the intermediate region.

-At this point, we recall that in certain cases, such as in gate-induced experiments, in which the voltage at the leads -- hence the kinetic energy of the electrons -- is well-defined.
-Therefore, we should have at our disposal the extended-localized behavior within specific energy ranges, rather than averaging over the entire spectrum.
-In view of this, it is worth analyzing $\overline{\text{IPR}}$ and $\text{IPR}_{min}$ at fixed energy ranges.
-To this end, by generically fixing $\omega_{0} = 1$ and $\gamma = 0.15$, while varying the energy, $E$~\footnote{Here we average $\overline{\text{IPR}}$ and $\text{IPR}_{min}$ over a spectrum width $|\Delta E|=~2$ centered at $E$.}, we determine the critical points for both quantities, as shown in Fig.\,\ref{Fig:diagram2}.
+At this point, we recall that in certain cases the kinetic energy of the electrons is well-defined, particularly in gate-induced experiments where the voltage applied to the leads can be tuned.
+Therefore, we should have at our disposal the extended-localized behavior within specific energy ranges, rather than averaging over a wider range of the spectrum.
+In view of this, it is worth analyzing $\text{IPR}_{\rm typ}$ and $\text{IPR}_{min}$ at fixed energy ranges.
+Here, we average both quantities over a spectrum width $|\Delta E|=~2$, centered at a given $E$.
+By generically fixing $\omega_{0} = 1$, we present the energy-resolved phase diagrams in Fig.\,\ref{Fig:diagram2} for (a) $\gamma = 0.10$ and (b) $\gamma = 0.15$.
 The behavior for other values of $\gamma$ is similar, differing only by the size of the intermediate region.